How to Choose a Test Lab for FCC Certification of IoT Products

 Okay, how do I find a lab?

 I found the test lab we used after going to an IEEE sponsored talk.
 (I should have gotten my membership reimbursed by work.
 It’s for some companies to do this, you should ask about it.)
-If you want to try the IEEE approach, your best bet is to reach out to the EMC Society and ask if anyone has experience or recommendations or talks you could attend.
+If you want to try the IEEE approach, your best bet is to reach out to the EMC Society and ask if anyone has experience, recommendations or talks you could attend.
+EMC testing and the EMC test lab are important things to be familiar with.

 Alternatively, you can find a lab through a search at the FCC site without talking to any strangers.
 You should bookmark this site, even if it’s not where you start.
-You’ll need to check if the labs you are considering are accredited by the FCC to perform testing.
-Many test labs do a variety of work besides just FCC certifications, so every lab won’t be up to spec for the tests you need.
+You’ll need to check if the labs you are considering an accredited lab by the FCC testing.
+Many test labs do a variety of work besides just FCC verification, so every lab won’t be up to spec for the tests you need.

 You can also ask your RF module vendor who certifies their products.
 It may save time to work with a lab that’s familiar with the specific RF characteristics of your module.
 If things are looking a little off, they may be able to identify the reason more quickly.
 We got a quote from the lab that certified the module we were using, but they weren’t a great fit for what we needed.